torquefi/torque_contracts/README.md

 ## Overview

-Torque Protocol is a Solidity-based smart contract system aggregating the finest onchain lending and borrowing opportunities in a trustless manner.
-This repository contains the core contracts that power the protocol, including factories, governance mechanisms, and more.
+Torque Protocol is a Solidity-based smart contract system streamlining interaction with the finest onchain lending and borrowing opportunities.
+This repository contains the core contracts that power the protocol, including factories, governance, and other key modules.

 - **Website**: [torque.fi](https://torque.fi)
 - **Documentation**: [docs.torque.fi](https://docs.torque.fi)